FLORIDA BAR ETHICS OPINION

 have worked while a member of the firm.

 Chairman MacDonald stated the opinion of the Committee:

-their partnership, leaving the remaining partners to continue the firm practice.
-The
+partnership, leaving the remaining partners to continue the firm practice.
+The withdrawing

-withdrawing partner, upon the discontinuance of his association with the firm,
+partner, upon the discontinuance of his association with the firm, removed a considerable

-for the clients and that the files should not be returned until the clients specifically
+responsible for the clients and that the files should not be returned until the clients specifically so

 We observe at the outset that is entirely likely as a matter of law that all of the inquiring